kshmatov/nandemu-fsharp/readme.md

 ## Info

 One more C-instruction added: **halt**.
 Opcode 011110, full instruction may looks like 0b1111011110111111.
-Cpu ignores Jump and Store path of this instruction, it is used just to stop calculation cycle.
+Cpu ignores Jump and Store parts of this instruction, it is used just to stop calculation cycle.
 It will not work in real Hack-processor but is usefull in emulation.

 This is "just for fun" project, do not expect any cool stuff here.
 And I never write anything with C# or WinForms, so visual part may be more ugly then any other.